Carapaz on verge of Giro victory; Bilbao wins Stage 20

 Carapaz, who rides for Movistar, remained 1 minute, 54 seconds ahead of Vincenzo Nibali ahead of the final time trial in Verona on Sunday.

+“We’ve tried to win the stage with Mikel Landa as well as myself to retain the Maglia Rosa but we’ve missed out by very little,” Carapaz said.
+“However, we’re happy with how it went.
+I believe 1:54 over Nibali is enough although anything can happen in a final time trial.”

-Mikel Landa leapfrogged Primoz Roglic into third, 2:53 behind Carapaz, after finishing second in a sprint with Bilbao at the end of the 194-kilometer (121-mile) leg from Feltre to Croce d’Aune-Monte Avena, which had five long, categorized climbs in the Dolomites.
+Landa leapfrogged Primoz Roglic into third, 2:53 behind Carapaz, after finishing second in a sprint with Bilbao after 194 kilometers (121 miles) from Feltre to Croce d’Aune-Monte Avena, which had five long, categorized climbs in the Dolomites.

+It was Bilbao’s second Grand Tour victory after the Astana rider triumphed on Stage 7.

+“I knew that Carapaz would try to give the win to Mikel Landa so I followed the best wheel,” Bilbao said.
+“My first win was special.
+This second win is even better because it’s a big mountain stage.
+When the GC riders caught us I thought it would be hard but they were tired, too.”

 Giulio Ciccone was third, two seconds behind the front two.

 Miguel Angel Lopez had hopes of competing for a stage win but he was tripped by a fan, who was running alongside encouraging him but collided with another spectator and fell onto the cyclist.
 As Lopez got back up, he slapped the fan.
-A visibly, still furious Lopez crossed the line 18th, 1:49 off the pace.
+Lopez was still visibly furious when he crossed the line 18th, 1:49 off the pace.

+“I’m sorry for what happened, I was full of pure adrenaline.
+But there needs to be more respect for the cyclists,” Lopez said.

 Another incident with a fan also cost Roglic.
 The Slovenian was pushed by a spectator and didn’t attempt to push him away and so was penalized 10 seconds by the race jury.
 Roglic, who finished 50 seconds behind Carapaz, now trails by 3:16 overall.
 However, he is a time trial specialist and will hope to at least finish the three-week race on the podium.